Castle Howard: Gardens

 Castle Howard has extensive and diverse gardens.
 There is a large formal garden immediately behind (i.e., on the south side of) the house.
 The house is prominently situated on a ridge and this was exploited in the development of an English landscape park, which adjoins and opens out from the formal garden.
 The gardens are Grade I listed on the National Register of Historic Parks and Gardens.

 Two major garden buildings are set in this landscape: the Temple of the Four Winds at the end of the garden, and The Mausoleum in the park.
 There is a lake on either side of the house.
 There is a woodland garden, Ray Wood, immediately east of the house, and the Walled Garden which contains decorative rose and flower gardens.
 The Ray Wood walls date from the 18th century and were restored in 2007.

 Further buildings outside the preserved gardens include The Pyramid, restored in 2015, The Obelisk, and several follies and eyecatchers in the form of fortifications which have been restored in recent years; these include Carrmire Gate and Pyramid Gate.
 In nearby Pretty Wood, there are two more monuments, The Four Faces and a smaller pyramid by Hawksmoor.

-Located on the estate, but operating separately from the house and gardens and run by an entirely independent charitable trust, is the 127 acre Yorkshire Arboretum.
+Located on the estate, Skelf Island is a young people's play area with rope bridges connecting a series of tree-top structures.
+Also on the estate, but operating separately from the house and gardens and run by an entirely independent charitable trust, is the 127 acre Yorkshire Arboretum.